JoacoGirod/computacion_grafica/public/lifter/README.md

 # TO DO
 ## Low Priority
-- Transition generateHelpers() and printer gui into a class
 - Revisar que es un centroide, parece que no es a prueba de balas, yo quiero el centro de masa creo

 ## CHICHES